 Principles of Consolidation

 The consolidated financial statements do not include any adjustments relating to the recoverability of assets and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.
-The Company’s continuation as a going concern is dependent upon its ability to obtain additional operating capital, complete development of its lead product candidate, obtain U.S. Food & Drug Administration (“FDA”) approval, outsource manufacturing of the lead product candidates, and ultimately achieve initial revenues and attain profitability.
-The Company is currently engaging in significant research and development activities related to the lead product candidate, and expects to incur significant research and development expenses in the future primarily related to its clinical trials.
+The Company’s continuation as a going concern is dependent upon its ability to obtain additional operating capital, complete development of its product candidates, obtain U.S. Food & Drug Administration (“FDA”) approval, outsource manufacturing of the product candidates, and ultimately achieve initial revenues and attain profitability.
+The Company is currently engaging in significant research and development activities related to these product candidates, and expects to incur significant research and development expenses in the future primarily related to its clinical trials.
 These research and development activities are subject to significant risks and uncertainties.
 The Company intends to finance its future development activities and its working capital needs largely from the sale of equity and debt securities, combined with additional funding from other traditional sources.
 There can be no assurance, however, that the Company will be successful in these endeavors.